 It was like a scene from an old movie.
 Riding camels along the dune field at sunset.
 This was the reason I came to Morocco.

-A week into our Morocco highlights tour we had made our way to the south-east corner of Morocco to the great dune fields of Saharahara.
-There is no other way to explore this unique part of the word other than by Moroccan 4×4, the camel.
+A week into our Morocco highlights tour, we made our way to the southeast corner of Morocco to the great dune fields of Saharahara.
+There is no other way to explore this unique part of the world other than by Moroccan 4×4, the camel.

 Graceful animals they are not, but nothing else is more equipped for the journey than the camel.
 Just getting on is a trip.
 We mounted our camels in the traditional style, while they were laying down.